frialey63/rosta/README.md

 ## Sprint 3 Stories

-push notification of changes by other users to the calendar
+push notification of changes by other users to the calendar, https://vaadin.com/docs/latest/advanced/server-push

 notifications by SMS as well as by email?